Dear United States of America and Donald Trump,

-I do want to try and understand him.
-And the only way I can do that, is to liken your President to a famous historic figure of tragedy.
-A figure, that could only be created by the master of dramatic tragedy, Mr William Shakespeare.
-Donald Trump really is Shakespeare’s modern day Julius Caesar.
+I do want to try and understand you.
+And the only way I can do that, is to liken you to a famous historic figure of tragedy.
+A figure, created by the master of dramatic tragedy, Mr William Shakespeare.
+Donald Trump you really are Shakespeare’s modern day Julius Caesar.
 So many parallels.
-A man who thinks that rules and governance and the law don’t apply to him.
+You are a man who thinks rules, governance and the law don’t apply to him.
 So did Julius Caesar.
-A man who flies above it all in his private jet.
-And he is the only passenger.
+You fly above it all in a private jet.
 Ok.
 Not Julius Caesar, but you get my point.

-Like Julius Caesar, Trump’s biggest flaw is vanity.
-He wants to bask in public adulation.
-To be adored and admired.
-To be recognised as a man, who is way bigger than the sum of many or even any parts.
-He stands alone.
+Like Julius Caesar, your biggest flaw is vanity.
+You want to bask in public adulation.
+Adored and admired.
+To be recognised as a man, way bigger than the sum of many or even any parts.
+You stand alone.
 A colossus.
-But like Caesar his fate is foretold.
-He too, will be dispatched, ruthlessly.
-By that I mean metaphorically speaking and not literally.
-He will be dispatched to a political gulag.
+But like Caesar your fate is foretold.
+To be dispatched, to a political gulag.
 It won’t be at the hands of obvious enemies.
 No sir.
-Trump’s biggest enemies are his friends, his Republican friends in the Congress.
+Your biggest enemies are your friends, Republican friends in the Congress.

-This tornado is getting ready to touch ground.
-It’s been gathering strength for some time but really the catalyst for what is about to happen began with the reasons behind his arbitrary sacking of the Director of the FBI, James Comey.
-Your President Trump can’t help himself.
-He has his press lackeys give one version while he gives another that is completely contradictory.
-He blindsides his own people.
-He hasn’t told them of his plans.
-Why should he?
-He’s Donald Trump.
-He can say and do whatever he likes.
-Well actually no he can’t.
-He’s not Donald Trump the businessman anymore nor is he Donald Trump the TV host who can simply say your fired.
-He is Donald Trump, President of the United States and different rules apply.
+This tornado is getting ready to touch ground, gathering strength for some time.
+But really the catalyst for what will happen began with the reasons behind the arbitrary sacking of FBI Director, James Comey.
+You couldn’t help himself.
+Your press lackeys give one version while you give another contradicting them.
+You blindside your own people.
+Never tell them of your plans.
+Why should you?
+You’re Donald Trump.
+You can say and do whatever you like.
+Well actually no you can’t.
+You’re not Donald Trump the businessman anymore nor are you Donald Trump the TV host who simply says your fired.
+You are Donald Trump, President of the United States and different rules apply.
 If you don’t believe me, look at Richard Nixon.
-In fact the word Watergate is getting used a lot lately.
+In fact the word, Watergate is getting used a lot lately.